madanyc/workfront-learn.en/help/workfront-home/find-your-work-in-workfront-home.md

 ---
 title: How to Find Work Assignments in [!UICONTROL Home]
-description: Learn how to find incoming and existing work assigned to you in [!UICONTROL Adobe Workfront].
+description: Learn how to find incoming and existing work assigned to you in [!UICONTROL  ].
 Then review assignment information.
 feature: Work Management
 type: Tutorial
 role: User